shivamjadon/prateekpunetha.dev/_posts/2019-8-24-material-ocean.md

     </div>
 </div>

-These are the apps which I mostly use...
-If your eyes are at netflix, xD  I dont use it more, just started watching some animes xD .

 ###### How Do I Get This Theme ?

 Just install swift installer from <a target="_blank" href= "https://play.google.com/store/apps/details?id=com.brit.swiftinstaller">Play Store</a>  and set the background to 0f111a and for accent whichever color you want, by the way I am using cyan nowdays i.e 80cbc4 <br>
-After that just confirm your changes and install the overlays && Enjoy xD
+After that just confirm your changes and install the overlays && Enjoy!